FMLA Texas: Everything You Need to Know

 FMLA Texas is the abbreviated term for the Family and Medical Leave Act and the specifics of the act relevant in the state of Texas.5 min read

-Texas FMLA is the abbreviated term for the Family and Medical Leave Act and the specifics of the act relevant in the state of Texas.
+FMLA Texas is the abbreviated term for the Family and Medical Leave Act and the specifics of the act relevant in the state of Texas.
 The act entitles employees to unpaid leave from work in the event of a serious medical condition suffered by the employee or the employee's family.
-This article will breakdown everything you need to know about FMLA Texas.

 What Is FMLA?

 The FMLA works in the interest of employees in instances when they need leave for health or family emergency reasons.
 It requires that covered employers provide their employees with up to 12 weeks of unpaid leave for certain applicable reasons.
 During this time, the employee's job will remain protected.
 Eligible employees can also receive up to 26 weeks of leave for matters related to military service.

 In order to be eligible for the FMLA, employees must have been working for the covered employer for a minimum of one year and have worked a minimum of at least 1,250 hours over the previous months.
 The employer must have at least 50 employees working for them within a 75-mile radius.